How Does TBI Affect The Brain?

 Even though the symptoms of brain injuries may not appear immediately after an injury, they can last for a lifetime.
 Physical challenges associated with traumatic brain injuries are just a part of a bigger ordeal.
 TBIs can lead to:

-- Exorbitant hospital bills for medical treatment
+- Exorbitant bills for medical treatment at the hospital or urgent care

 - Inability to work